Tass Times in Tonetown

 Current Apple IIGS related Auctions Listed By Time Left:

 Tass Times in Tone Town has the honour of being the first game available for the Apple IIGS.
-Programmed by the legendary Bill Heinemen, then a member of Interplay Productions, which had designed the game in tandem with Brainwave creations.
+Programmed by the legendary Rebecca Heinemen (formerly Bill Heinemen), then a member of Interplay Productions, which had designed the game in tandem with Brainwave creations.

 Tass Times is a member of a now extinct species - text/graphic adventures, the genre a step above text adventures, because, you guessed it, it had graphics!
 Because it had graphics, it was a new way to input your commands.
 You could now pick up objects just by clicking them on the screen, or using action icons and then clicking on people or objects.
 The parser was still available to type in commands, but the mouse now provided a quicker means of executing your actions.